Madhav2609/Renderware-Modding-Suite/README.md

 - Create an optimized executable with all required files
 - Generate a standalone distribution in the `build/` directory

-### Manual PyInstaller Build
+### Manual Nuitka Build

-Alternatively, you can use PyInstaller for building:
+Alternatively, you can use Nuitka manually for building:

-1.  **Install PyInstaller:**
+1.  **Install Nuitka:**
     ```sh
-    pip install pyinstaller
+    pip install nuitka
     ```

 2.  **Build the executable:**
     ```sh
-    pyinstaller RenderwareModdingSuite.spec
+    nuitka --standalone --onefile --enable-plugin=pyside6,qt-plugins application/main.py
     ```

-    The final executable will be located in the `dist/RenderwareModdingSuite` directory.
+    The final executable will be located in the `dist/` directory.

 ## Development